Great Lines Heritage Park: The Field of Fire

 In 1803, the Chatham Lines were upgraded (due to the start of the Napoleonic War).
 The ditch walls were rebuilt in brick.

 In 1804, additional land was purchased by the government, to further extend the Field of Fire.
 This meant that West Court and Upbury Farmhouses were demolished.

 From 1812, the Royal Engineers took over Brompton Barracks from the artillery.

 The Field of Fire also provided the main exercise ground for the Engineers and their horses from 1824 until 1877.
 They were used to test defensive and offensive techniques and to test tactics in siege warfare, prior to foreign campaigns.
 The sieges also became major spectator events, including being recorded by Charles Dickens in The Pickwick Papers and in the Illustrated London Gazette.

-Between 1822–1838, the Lines were also used to hold horse-racing events.
+Between 1822 and 1838, the Lines were also used to hold horse-racing events.
 They were very popular.
 They were held for two days in August in 1838.

 In 1862, the Royal Engineers cricket team was established, using a pitch on the lines.

 The Great Lines was also the home training pitch of the Royal Engineers (who were winners of the 1875 FA Cup Final).
 In 1893, New Brompton Football Club was established.
 This later became Gillingham Football Club.

 In 1872, plans for a railway line were drawn up by the Royal Commission to connect the forts.

 In June 1897, the Great Lines (the name used for the Field of Fire) were used to host a celebration of the Diamond Jubilee of Queen Victoria.
 A huge bonfire was a grand finale of the day festivities.
 In 1902, on the coronation of King Edward VII, 8,000 children were assembled on the lines, to sing 'the Old Hundredth' and the 'National anthem'.

 In 1904, the 'Ravelin Building' was built (on the northside) of Brompton Road and Prince Arthur Road, in front of the Chatham Lines.
 It was used as Electrical engineer's school for the Royal Engineers.
 Designed by Major E.C.S.Moore (RE).
 In 1978, it was converted to a museum, 'The Royal Engineers Museum'.
 It was classed as Grade II listed on 5 December 1996.

-Between 1914–18 (World War I), the Lines were used by the engineers to train in trench warfare and mining.
+Between 1914 and 1918 (World War I), the Lines were used by the engineers to train in trench warfare and mining.
 The Lines were bombed several times, but the damage did not stop the dockyard working.
 The Field of Fire became a tented camp and parts of the Inner Lines gained accommodation huts, supplementing pre-existing barracks defending the Dockyard.

 On 19 July 1919, Peace Day (which later become Armistice Day) was celebrated in Medway, which included a 'Big Tea Party' and evening fireworks display (organised by the military).